BedTrap/SettingSystem/README.md

 # SettingSystem
-Setting and Module system for Minecraft Utility mod.
+Setting and Module system for Minecraft Utility mod.<br/>

-I was bored, so i write that sheit in an 10m.
+I was bored, so i write that sheit in an 10m.<br/>
 Feel free to use.

 # Usage